Bar category of modules and homotopy adjunction for tensor functors: Homotopy adjunction for tensor functors

 We introduce further conventions regarding the diagonal bimodules $\A$ and $\B$: \begin{itemize} \item When they occur on their own, they are denoted as $\id_\A$ or $\id_\B$, respectively. \item When working with tensor products of several bimodules, we suppress all appearance of diagonal bimodules in them by implicit use of the homotopy equivalences $\alpha$ and $\beta$ defined in \S\ref{section-on-non-invertibility-of-A-bartimes-M-to-M}.
 This is analogous to implicit use of the equalities $\Phi \circ \id = \id \circ \Phi = \Phi$ which exist for any functor $\Phi$.

-\item More specifically, given a map whose source is a diagonal bimodule we often write it as applied ``in between'' two factors of a tensor product of bimodules.
-This means first implicitly applying $\beta$ to either of the two factors.
-It doesn't matter which of the factors we choose - the resulting map is the same.
+\item More specifically, given a map whose source is a diagonal bimodule we write it as applied ``in between'' two factors of a tensor product of bimodules.
+This means first applying $\beta$ to either of the two factors.
+It doesn't matter which --- the resulting map is the same.
 The corresponding map in the ordinary module category applies $\Delta$ to the bar complex in the middle.

 For example, we write $ FR \xrightarrow{F\action R} FRFR $ to denote the composition

 We could have used $\id \bartimes \beta$ instead of $\beta \bartimes \id$ as they both correspond to the $\BmodB$ map